siva-tanikonda/asteroids-plus/README.md

 # Asteroids AI
 ## How to Use
 ### Play Game/View AI
-You can play the game for yourself and see the observe the final AI at [siva-tanikonda.github.io/asteroids-ai](https://siva-tanikonda.github.io/asteroids-ai/)
+You can play the game for yourself and see the observe an AI trained by the algorithm at [siva-tanikonda.github.io/asteroids-ai](https://siva-tanikonda.github.io/asteroids-ai/)

 *Note: The amount of asteroids on-screen scales with the resolution of the game window, so your results may vary from the training results.
 In addition, the game-speed variable doesn't change the rate at which the AI updates its decision, which is intentional and is another way of stress-testing the AI.*
 ### Using the Trainer